lwwang/Two_branch_network/README.md

 ## Extract Features for Images and Sentences:
 * For image features, we use the VGG 19 network to extract features.
-* For sentence features, we are using the code from "Associating Neural Word Embeddings With Deep Image Representations Using Fisher Vectors (CVPR 2015)".
+* For sentence features, we are using the code from "B. Klein, G. Lev, G. Sadeh, L. Wolf.
+Associating Neural Word Embeddings With Deep Image Representations Using Fisher Vectors (CVPR 2015)".
 Their code can be downloaded [here](https://owncloud.cs.tau.ac.il/index.php/s/vb7ys8Xe8J8s8vo).

 If you find our code helpful, please cite our Two-Branch Network Papers: